Less is More

 - 5 layering pieces - 2 jumpers, 2 cardigans, 1 coat

 That's it!
 This will be a good starting point.
 If you feel like you need some extra pieces for warmer summer months or more pieces for the colder months, you can always add them on later.

 Here are some additional guidelines to setting up your BCW:

 - Choose a theme first - a colour theme will help you streamline the colours of your nursery.
 Do you like Neutrals?
 Pastels?
 Moody tones?
 Try to stick to that colour palette and you will see consistency in your baby's nursery and this helps to keep it simple.
 If you want to extend this further - you can even select an 'Ocean', 'Australian', 'Safari', 'Jungle' theme for your nursery and purchase items reflecting the aesthetics of that theme. #BeConsistent

 - Keep it simple - limit the number of prints you collect; they are the hardest to match.

 - Choose quality over quantity - instead of buying 6 fast fashion outfits, buy instead 3 slow fashion, handmade, good quality ones from small businesses.
 I guarantee you will always be in love with them knowing also the story behind the creations of those items and being more connected with the small business that you love.

-Next up, we'll be sharing our new Lluie Essential Range collection that will lend so beautifully to your baby's capsule wardrobe.
-There will be both a dummy chain and teething ring that are timeless in both colours and design.
-I've sat and thought thoroughly on this range for months about how to help you busy mummas to get your baby's wardrobe to work effortlessly for you.
+Next up, we'll be sharing our new Lluie Essential Collection that will lend so beautifully to your baby's capsule wardrobe.
+I've sat and thought thoroughly on this range to help you busy mummas to get your baby's wardrobe to work effortlessly for you.